MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/multi-factor-authentication-microsoft-365-test-environment.md

 7. On the **Step 3: Keep your existing applications** page, select **Done**.

 8. If this is the first time you signed in with the User 2 account, you are prompted to change the password.
-Type the original password and a new password twice, and then select **Update password and sign in**.
+Enter the original password and a new password twice, and then select **Update password and sign in**.
 Record the new password in a secure location.

     You should see the Office portal for User 2 on the **Microsoft Office Home** tab of your browser.